aschrijver/protoc-gen-doc-example/README.md

     node: '6'                 # Needs only to run once.
 In this case when Node 6 tests have passed

 ```

+### Installation and configuration

+- Create a personal access token in Github and configure it as environment variable in TravisCI
+  - See TravisCI documentation here: [Github Pages Deployment](https://docs.travis-ci.com/user/deployment/pages/)

 ## Conclusion